How To Prevent A Hornet Infestation

 Since hornets eat protein-rich foods, you should make it a point to properly dispose of your garbage, especially leftovers.
 Put food items in a trash bag and seal this before throwing.
 Make sure that your bin also has a tight cover to prevent hornets and other pests from scavenging.

 You can also use insecticide sprays to kill hornets.
 But be sure to have at least 2 cans of Raid ready before you start your assault on these nasty stingers.
 Get a spray that’s specifically made for hornets.
 Furthermore, be sure that you don on the proper attire.
 Wear a long-sleeved shirt, pants, and boots.
 Tuck your pants inside your socks to prevent flying hornets from crawling inside and stinging your legs.
 Use a bee head net, also known as bee veil or bee hat, to protect your head from the creatures.
 Since you’ll also be spraying a whole lot of pesticide, you should also wear a mask so that you won’t inhale all those bad fumes.

 The best time to attack is during early morning or dusk, when the tiny stingers are just getting ready to start the day or sleep.
 You’ll get most of them that way.
 Soak the hive in insecticide, and spray all visible holes.
 After you’re done and you’re satisfied that the hornets are either dead or dying, very carefully remove the nest.
 Put the nest in a trash bag and throw away.

-Claire Norton is a freelancer who frequently blogs about insects and their effects on health.
+Claire Norton writes about insects and their effects on health.
 Many of her materials have been published by http://www.interstatepest.com/ and other websites that feature insects and household pests.